The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 Our methodology for creating composite spectra is similar when stacking multiple images of sources (4 multiply-imaged galaxies; see Table \ref{tab:stacking_sample}) or all of the galaxies in our sample (16 total).
 We first create the composites for our multiply-imaged galaxies as these composites represent their corresponding galaxies in the full-sample stack.
-We begin by shifting the slit-loss-corrected, observed spectra to the rest-frame and converting the flux densities into luminosity densities.
+For any stack, we begin by shifting the slit-loss-corrected, observed spectra to the rest-frame and converting the flux densities into luminosity densities assuming the corresponding fit spectroscopic redshifts as fixed in either process.
 Each spectrum is then normalized by its slit-loss-corrected, [\ion{O}{3}] $\lambda$5007 emission-line luminosity.
 This normalization serves two purposes.
 It de-magnifies each spectrum implicitly by dividing the magnified spectrum by its magnified [\ion{O}{3}] $\lambda$5007 luminosity.
 It also, in the case of stacking our full sample, prevents our composite electron temperature (see Section \ref{subsec:Te_ne}) from being biased by the brightest [\ion{O}{3}] $\lambda$5007 source \citep{Sanders2020}.
 We note here that, prior to normalizing, the spectra and [\ion{O}{3}] $\lambda$5007 luminosities are not corrected for dust extinction both due to the faintness of H$\beta$ and H$\gamma$ and the sky line contamination of these lines in several of our individual sources.
-Following normalization, each spectroscopic band's science spectrum and corresponding error spectrum are resampled with the Python tool, \texttt{SpectRes}\footnote{\url{https://spectres.readthedocs.io/en/latest/}}$^{,}$\footnote{\url{https://github.com/ACCarnall/SpectRes}} \citep{Carnall2017}, onto a common wavelength grid with a rest-frame dispersion $-$ for the full-sample stack $-$ of 0.38 $\rm{\AA\ pix^{-1}}$ in the band (\textit{Y} or \textit{J}) containing [\ion{O}{2}], 0.47 $\rm{\AA\ pix^{-1}}$ in the band (\textit{J} or \textit{H}) containing H$\gamma$ through [\ion{O}{3}] $\lambda$4959, and 0.63 $\rm{\AA\ pix^{-1}}$ in the band (\textit{H} or \textit{K}) containing H$\alpha$ and [\ion{N}{2}].
-(Hereafter, these bands will be referred to as the \textit{YJ}-band, \textit{JH}-band, and \text{HK}-band, respectively.)
+(We discuss dust-correcting the full-sample composite as well as the H$\alpha$ luminosities of individual sources when estimating their SFRs in Section \ref{subsec:dust_sfr}.)
+Following normalization, each spectroscopic band's science spectrum and propagated $1\sigma$ error spectrum are resampled with the Python tool \texttt{SpectRes}\footnote{\url{https://spectres.readthedocs.io/en/latest/}}$^{,}$\footnote{\url{https://github.com/ACCarnall/SpectRes}} \citep{Carnall2017} onto a common wavelength grid with a rest-frame dispersion $-$ for the full-sample stack $-$ of 0.38 $\rm{\AA\ pix^{-1}}$ in the band (\textit{Y} or \textit{J}) containing [\ion{O}{2}], 0.47 $\rm{\AA\ pix^{-1}}$ in the band (\textit{J} or \textit{H}) containing H$\gamma$ through [\ion{O}{3}] $\lambda$4959, and 0.63 $\rm{\AA\ pix^{-1}}$ in the band (\textit{H} or \textit{K}) containing H$\alpha$ and [\ion{N}{2}].
+(Hereafter, these bands will be referred to as the \textit{YJ}-band, \textit{JH}-band, and \textit{HK}-band, respectively.)
 These rest-frame dispersions are computed by shifting the MOSFIRE \textit{J}-, \textit{H}-, and \textit{K}-band observed-frame dispersions$^{\rm{\ref{footnote:grating}}}$ to the median redshift of the stacking sample, $z_{\rm{med}}\approx2.465$.
 Once resampled, the spectra from the full galaxy sample are combined at each wavelength element by taking the median value of all luminosity densities at that point.
-When stacking the spectra of a multiply-imaged galaxy, the average at each pixel is taken instead, with luminosity densities weighted by their associated uncertainty values.
-Finally, the composite spectrum of the full stacking sample is multiplied by the median [\ion{O}{3}] $\lambda$5007 luminosity of the sample, whereas the composite for a multiply-imaged galaxy is multiplied by the lowest-luminosity [\ion{O}{3}] $\lambda$5007 measurement (a proxy for the least magnified measurement).
+When stacking the spectra of a multiply-imaged galaxy, the average at each pixel is taken instead, with luminosity densities weighted by their associated $1\sigma$ uncertainty values.
+Finally, the composite spectrum of the full stacking sample is multiplied by the median [\ion{O}{3}] $\lambda$5007 luminosity of the sample, whereas the composite for a multiply-imaged galaxy is multiplied by the lowest-luminosity [\ion{O}{3}] $\lambda$5007 measurement (a proxy for the least-magnified measurement).
+The final $1\sigma$ uncertainty spectrum for each multiple-image composite is the result of error propagation throughout the stacking process.
+We discuss the construction of the full-sample composite uncertainty spectrum below.
 We note that, in this work, only ratios of emission lines are used from the composite of the full stacking sample since individual luminosity measurements rely on a normalization dependent on our stacking methodology.